Print off a rules reminder and aid for everyone

 ► do I want to risk allowing followers to slipstream – I do the work, they take the benefit

-The game’s a thrill !
+The game can be a thrill !

 - nice playing pieces, cards, and player-help reminders